hbctraining/Training-modules/RShiny/lessons/04_uploading_downloading_data.md

 </table>
 </details>

-> Note: You can have multiple classes for a given action button as long as each class is separated by a space.
+>You can have multiple classes for a given action button as long as each class is separated by a space.
 For example, if you wanted a large, dark blue action button that goes across the entire browser, then you could use: `class = "btn-primary btn-lg btn-block"`.
 However, whichever non-white color you put last in your list of classes will be the color of the button.
+>
+>If you want to edit the button more than combining classes, it is recommended that you consider editing the CSS file.

-> Note: `bindEvent()` is a newer function and when coupled with `observe()` and `reactive()` functions, it replaces `observeEvent()` and `eventReactive()` functions, respectively.
+>`bindEvent()` is a newer function and when coupled with `observe()` and `reactive()` functions, it replaces `observeEvent()` and `eventReactive()` functions, respectively.
 It is recommended to use `bindEvent()` moving forward as it is more flexible, but you may still run across code that utilizes `observeEvent()` and `eventReactive()`.

 ## Isolate

 In Shiny, you may find that you will want to limit the reactivity.
 However, you might want only partial reactivity and this is where the `isolate()` feature can be quite helpful.
 You can create a non-reactive scope around an expression using `isolate`.
 The syntax for using `isolate()` is:

 ```
+# DO NOT RUN
 isolate(<non_reactive_expression>)
 ```

-We can create a similar app to the one above but edit the code to use isolate.
+We can create a similar app to the one above but edit the code to use `isolate()`.
 In this example, we will see that the first slider is completely reactive, however the second slider is only reacts once the action button has been clicked:

 ```
+# Load libraries
+library(shiny)

 # User interface
 ui <- fluidPage(
     # Slider for the user to select a number between 1 and 10
+    sliderInput(inputId = "slider_input_1",
-    sliderInput("slider_input_1", "Select a number", value = 5, min = 1, max = 10),
+                label = "Select a number",
+                value = 5,
+                min = 1,
+                max = 10),
     # Slider for the user to select a number between 1 and 10
+    sliderInput(inputId = "slider_input_2",
-    sliderInput("slider_input_2", "Select a number", value = 5, min = 1, max = 10),
+                label = "Select a number",
+                value = 5,
+                min = 1,
+                max = 10),
     # The button that will re-process the calculation containing elements within the isolate function after it has been clicked
+    actionButton(inputId = "calculate",
-    actionButton("calculate", "Multiply!"),
+                 label = "Multiply!"),
     # The output text
-    textOutput("product")
+    textOutput(outputId = "product")
 )

 # Server